 - Self-review of mandatory CPF contributions made for your employees

-If you have been selected to conduct a self-review of your eligibility for JGI, you would need to check whether there are any errors pertaining to your employees’ mandatory CPF contributions for the months of August 2020, February 2021, September 2021, March 2022, April 2022 and May 2022.
+If you have been selected to conduct a self-review of your eligibility for JGI, you would need to check whether there are any errors pertaining to your employees’ mandatory CPF contributions for the months of August 2020, February 2021, September 2021, March 2022 to August 2022.

 You may wish to refer to the illustrations provided below on examples of JGI abuses.

 - Correction of Errors